nazrinibrahimli/Customer-Segmentation/README.md

 # Customer-Segmentation
 In the Customer Segmentation project, I implemented K-Means clustering on the Telco dataset to segment customers, achieving 3 distinct groups based on tenure, charges, and contract types.
-Visualization and silhouette scoring (peak ~0.3) confirmed the segmentation, aiding targeted marketing or retention strategies, complementing ChurnGuard’s predictive model.
+Visualization and silhouette scoring (peak ~0.3) confirmed the segmentation, supporting targeted marketing or retention strategies.
 Computed cluster means for numeric features (tenure, MonthlyCharges, TotalCharges) to profile customer segments, resolving data type errors with selective aggregation.

 Features: Uses tenure, MonthlyCharges, TotalCharges, Contract, and PaymentMethod to segment customers.
 Preprocessing: Scales numerical data and one-hot encodes categorical data for K-Means.